coq/coq/CONTRIBUTING.md

 The list of dependencies can be found in the first section of the [`INSTALL.md`](INSTALL.md) file.

-Today, the recommended method for building Coq is to use `dune`.
-Run `make -f Makefile.dune` to get help on the various available targets, Additional documentation can be found in [`dev/doc/build-system.dune.md`][dev-doc-dune], and in [the official Dune documentation][dune-doc].
+Coq is built using the `dune` build system.
+Run `make` to get help on the various available targets.
+Additional documentation can be found in [`dev/doc/build-system.dune.md`][dev-doc-dune], and in [the official Dune documentation][dune-doc].

-The legacy make-based system is still available.
-If you wish to use it, you need to start by running `./configure -profile devel`.
-Most of the available targets are not documented, so you will need to ask.

 #### Continuous integration ####